U.S. to require energy pipelines report computer hacks or face fines

 "This is the first time there's mandatory reporting of cybersecurity incidents," said one of the four senior officials that spoke to journalists ahead of the directive's unveiling.

-The new directive comes after hackers earlier this month carried out a ransomware attack on the Colonial Pipeline Co, the United States’ biggest fuel pipeline system, that caused supply disruptions, price spikes and panic buying across the East Coast earlier this month.
+The new directive comes after hackers earlier this month carried out a ransomware attack on the Colonial Pipeline Co (COLPI.UL), the United States' biggest fuel pipeline system, that caused supply disruptions, price spikes and panic buying across the East Coast earlier this month. read more

 The directive was first reported by The Washington Post earlier this week.